ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models: Abstract

 To the best of our knowledge, this is the first comprehensive analysis of argumentative essays produced by generative large language models.
-Our work demonstrates the need for educators to acquaint themselves with AIGC, presents the characteristics of AI generated argumentative essays and shows that detecting AIGC from the same domain seems to be an easy task for machine-learning based classifiers.
-Machine-authored essays in ArguGPT and our models will be made publicly available at \url{https://github.com/huhailinguist/ArguGPT}.
+Our work demonstrates the need for educators to acquaint themselves with AIGC, presents the characteristics of AI generated argumentative essays and shows that detecting AIGC from the same domain seems to be an easy task for machine-learning based classifiers while transferring to essays generated by other models is challenging.
+Machine-authored essays in ArguGPT and our models are publicly available at \url{https://github.com/huhailinguist/ArguGPT}.